rklymentiev/py-for-neuro/chapters/chapter3.md

 </opt>
 </choice>

 **Exercise 1**.
 What is the average socioeconomic status (`SES`) for subjects without dementia?
-Do this in two methods (that will lead to the same outcome): through selection the column and filtering condition separately and by using `.loc` operator.
+Do this in two methods (that will lead to the same outcome): through selection of the column and filtering condition separately and by using `.loc` operator.

 * Clinical Dementia Rating column (`CDR`) is represented in a following way: 0 = no dementia, 0.5 = very mild AD, 1 = mild AD, 2 = moderate AD.
 * Socioeconomic status is assessed by the Hollingshead Index of Social Position and classified into categories from 1 (highest status) to 5 (lowest status).